 From fiscal 2001 to fiscal 2005, our consolidated revenues increased at a compound annual growth rate of 15.5% to a company record of \$7.2 billion, inclusive of acquisitions and exclusive of Telcordia Technologies, Inc., our commercial telecommunications subsidiary, which we divested in March 2005.
-As of April 30, 2005, we had a portfolio of more than 10,000 contracts and total consolidated negotiated backlog of approximately \$10.3 billion, which included funded backlog of approximately \$3.7 billion, compared to \$9.5 billion and \$3.7 billion, respectively, as of April 30, 2004.
+As of July 31, 2005, we had a portfolio of more than 10,000 contracts and total consolidated negotiated backlog of approximately \$9.9 billion, which included funded backlog of approximately \$3.4 billion, compared to \$9.0 billion and \$3.4 billion, respectively, as of July 31, 2004.

-Currently, we serve more than 500 U.S. federal, state and local government agencies through more than 10,000 contracts, including active task orders under IDIQ contract vehicles.
+Currently, we serve more than 500 U.S. federal, state and local government agencies through more than 10,000 contracts, including active task orders under indefinite delivery/indefinite quantity (IDIQ) contract vehicles, under which the U.S. Government issues task orders for specific services or products to be procured on previously negotiated terms.
 We believe we have a diversified portfolio of contracts, with revenues recognized in fiscal 2005 under our largest contract representing less than 3% of our total consolidated revenues.
 In addition to our national security customers, we provide services to various other U.S. federal civil agencies, including the U.S. National Aeronautics and Space Administration (NASA), the U.S. Department of Energy (DOE), the National Institutes of Health (NIH) and the National Cancer Institute (NCI).
 In May 2005, Washington Technology, a leading industry publication, ranked us number three in its list of Top Federal Prime Contractors in the United States based on IT, telecommunications and systems integration revenues.
 We expect to continue to derive the vast majority of our revenues and cash flows from our installed base of U.S. Government customers.

-We view our 42,500 employees as our most valuable asset.
+We view our 43,000 employees as our most valuable asset.
 We have historically attracted and retained our employees by providing challenging and important work, an entrepreneurial culture and broad employee stock ownership opportunities.
 Approximately 20,000 of our employees have national security clearances provided by the U.S. Government.
 Many U.S. Government programs require contractors to have high-level security clearances.
 Depending on the required level of clearance, security clearances can be difficult and time-consuming to obtain, and our large pool of cleared employees allows us to allocate the appropriate human resources to sensitive projects, facilitating our ability to win and execute contracts with the DoD, DHS and U.S. intelligence community.
 Our President and Chief Executive Officer, our four Corporate Executive Vice Presidents and our six Group Presidents have industry experience averaging 30 years and tenure with our company averaging 13 years.